-Applications can control compression of job-outputs via the OutputFormatBase.setCompressOutput(JobConf, boolean) api and the OutputFormatBase.setOutputCompressorClass(JobConf, Class) api.
+Applications can control compression of job-outputs via the OutputFormatBase.setCompressOutput(JobConf, boolean) api and the CompressionCodec to be used can be specified via the OutputFormatBase.setOutputCompressorClass(JobConf, Class) api.

 If the job outputs are to be stored in the SequenceFileOutputFormat, the required SequenceFile.CompressionType (i.e. RECORD / BLOCK - defaults to RECORD)can be specified via the SequenceFileOutputFormat.setOutputCompressionType(JobConf.
 SequenceFile.CompressionType) api.